Can You Drink Alcohol While Taking Semaglutide (Ozempic or Wegovy)?

 Semaglutide promotes weight loss in people who are obese or overweight by slowing the passage of food through the digestive tract.
 It promotes a feeling of fullness for longer and reduces hunger and calorie intake, which can help people lose weight over time.

-Can You Drink Alcohol While Taking Ozempic or Wegovy?
+Can You Drink Alcohol While Taking Semaglutide (Ozempic or Wegovy)?

-Before combining alcohol and semaglutide, here are 7 things to remember.
+Before combining alcohol with semaglutide, here are 7 important things to remember:

 1. Alcohol May Negatively Affect Your Blood Glucose Levels